fscorrupt/awesome-stars/README.md

 ## Others

+- [apptension/developer-handbook](https://github.com/apptension/developer-handbook) - An opinionated guide on how to become a professional Web/Mobile App Developer.
+- [vasanthk/how-web-works](https://github.com/vasanthk/how-web-works) - What happens behind the scenes when we type www.google.com in a browser?
 - [brettpetch/plex-cdn](https://github.com/brettpetch/plex-cdn) - This is an example of how to proxy Plex instances through NGINX, caching posters at the edge.
 - [Gameplex-Software/SkiffUI](https://github.com/Gameplex-Software/SkiffUI) - Create docker images at the click of a button, and manage your network with an easy to use UI
 - [sindresorhus/awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics